-If prepared with with lot of love and dedication, you can turn the most simplest of the ingredients into work of art.
-It does not take a truck load of stuff to create the explosion of flavor.
+If prepared with lot of love and dedication, you can turn the simplest of the ingredients into a work of art.
+It does not take a truckload of stuff to create the explosion of flavor.

-Take this wheat flour laddu for example (this is called Churmundo in Konkani), with just a few ingredients, you create an lovely sweet.
+Take this wheat flour laddu for example (this is called Churmundo in Konkani), with just a few ingredients, you create a lovely sweet.

 The aroma of the wheat flour roasted in ghee is exquisite.
-The crunch from the cashew nuts add a beautiful texture.
+The crunch from the cashew nuts adds a beautiful texture.